nickbeth/decathlon-tracker/README.md

 # decathlon-tracker
-A simple Decathlon product tracker in python.
+A simple Decathlon Italy product tracker in python.
 It is capable of tracking the availability of multiple products, but **it does not auto-buy them**!

 ## Setup
 decathlon-tracker requires `requests` and `beautifulsoup4` modules to be installed before use: